-Dean of Students, Professor of Educational History and Culture, Director of the MA Program in Educational Leadership and Societal Change and Title IX & Section 504 Deputy Coordinator for Students; B.A., Princeton University; M.A., Ph.D., University of Rochester.
+Professor of Educational History and Culture and Director of the MA Program in Educational Leadership and Societal Change; B.A., Princeton University; M.A., Ph.D., University of Rochester.

 Michelle Hobby-Mears

 Director of Student Activities and Residential Life; B.A., Fisk University; M.B.A., University of Redlands.